Dauling Dragon

 Dauling Dragon (木翼双龙) is a wooden roller coaster located at Happy Valley in Wuhan, Hubei, China.
 It is China's third wooden roller coaster and its first racing roller coaster.
 Although billed as a racing coaster, it contains elements that make it similar to dueling coasters, such as racing portions, head-on collision turn-arounds, and sections where the tracks weave around each other.
-This is much like Lightning Racer at Hersheypark (however, Lightning Racer was manufactured by Great Coasters International).